Prevent a Disaster in Your Home with These Environmental Sensors

 While carbon monoxide leaks can happen at any time, many people experience them during the colder months.
 Power outages caused by winter storms often force people to turn to heat sources that are gas-powered.
 As these heaters are used with higher frequency and at greater intensity, the chance of carbon monoxide poisoning grows.

-When installing a carbon monoxide, you should ensure one is on each floor of the home and near any bedrooms.
+When installing a carbon monoxide detector, you should ensure one is on each floor of the home and near any bedrooms.
 They should be installed a foot or two above the floor, as carbon monoxide is heavier than air and sinks as it begins to collect.

 Not only should you test your carbon monoxide regularly to make sure you can hear its alarm, but you should also tie it into your home security system.
 This lets you become aware of any carbon monoxide detection even if you aren’t home and alerts a monitoring station that can summon emergency services.